 How we help:

-The refugee story is close to home for many within the Jewish community and these experiences underpin our response to the current global crisis.
+The refugee story is close to home for many within the Jewish community and these experiences underpin our response to the current global refugee crisis.
 In 2015/16 when millions were fleeing Syria, we provided emergency relief including shelter, food and medical care to camps in Greece.
 Since then we have run programmes giving Syrian refugee children access to education in Greece and Turkey, founded a Woman's Centre providing a safe space for psycho-social care and established a legal resource centre for unaccompanied minors in Athens.

 Our focus has now shifted to refugee employment support programmes, based on our expertise in running livelihood programmes in some of the world's poorest Jewish communities and beyond, as well as our founding history of helping Jewish refugees build a new life in Britain where jobs led to integration and the ability to make a positive contribution to society.